1-What is the Content Book?

 9-Where a principal should report if the seal of school packet is broken/ not intact before the start of QAT?

 Principal must take the picture of broken/ not intact seal.
 He/ she can inform to the ADU- PEF

 office / control room telephonically (List of Numbers).
 After the conduct of QAT the

 principal can submit the application to Dir/ HOD ADU, along with pictorial evidences, so that

 10-What is the prescribed seating plan of students during QAT and who is responsible for these arrangements?

 Conduct team is bound to take the QAT test during the school timings.
 For this prior sitting arrangement of students for QAT is the responsibility of the school principal.
 They should be well aware of these arrangements and complete it before the day of QAT.
 The detailed instructions are shared with partner schools and can also be downloaded from here:

 11-When a student is considered as fake and what are the penalties of cheating during QAT?

 ADU ensures the authenticity of QAT at every step.
-The conduction team is advised to examine carefully the enrollment of each school.
-PEF expects his partner school principals to be honest and fair in this regard.
+The conduct team is advised to examine carefully the enrollment of each school.
+PEF expects his partner schools' principals to be honest and fair in this regard.
 For this purpose detailed instructions are shared with partner schools and can be downloaded from here: